ehmprah/programming-guidebook.com/docs/a/how-to-comment-code.md

 ---
 type: article
-title: How to comment code
+title: How to Comment Code
 chapter: 3.
 Tools of the trade
 weight: 0
 published: true